decred/dcrtime/api/v1/api.md

 	`chaininformation`

-	A json object with the information about the onchain timestamp.
+	A JSON object with the information about the onchain timestamp.

 	`chaintimestamp`